harshitjain9/harshitjain9/README.md

 ##### 📖  ABOUT ME
 - 👨‍💻 I’m working as a software engineer at Goldman Sachs in the Singapore office.
-- 🎓 I’m a Computer Science undergraduate from Singapore Management University.
+- 🎓 I’m a Computer Science grad from Singapore Management University.
 - 🇮🇳 I was born and raised in Jaipur, India
 - ⚽ I'm a huge football and Manchester United fan, and have been supporting the club since 2013
-- 🌍 I love to travel, and have travelled to France, Austria, Switzerland, Greece, Turkey, Thailand and Indonesia
+- 🌍 I love to travel, and have travelled to France, Austria, Switzerland, Greece, Turkey, Italy, Malaysia, Thailand, Indonesia, Hong Kong, Vietnam, Philippines, Cambodia

 ##### 💼 WORK EXPERIENCE
 - I've worked at